 The old British Army regiments, like the Royal Irish Regiment, the Royal Dublin Fusiliers and the Leinster Regiment that the Pierces served in were disbanded in 1922.
 Many Irish veterans of the British Army, Lawrence Pierce (despite his injuries) among them, joined the new National Army of the Irish Free State.
 As knowledgeable and experienced NCOs, the backbone of any army, they were vital in training this new one (when one of my mum’s brothers joined the Army some years later, he complained about how strict Uncle Larry was with them during recruit training!).
 However, the medals that they fought so hard for – awarded by a foreign king – now had no place on their new uniforms.
 Many, like the ones that German Jack applied for in 1920, probably ended up forgotten in drawers, or sold for a bit of ready cash.
 In the years immediately after the war, memorials to honour those who had been killed were erected around the country.
 Remembrance Day ceremonies were held, but provoked tension in the larger cities like Dublin as the occasions were exploited by both sides of the Civil War divide.
 So acts of Remembrance became ever more muted over the years and never officially acknowledged.
 Even the construction of the Irish National War Memorial Gardens in Dublin, dedicated to the memory of the Irish soldiers killed in the Great War, was fractious and were not opened until 1948.
 It was not until 2006, on the 90th anniversary of the Battle of the Somme, that the Irish state held its first official commemoration there for the Irish dead of the First World War, attended by the President of Ireland and the Taoiseach.
 This marked an important change for the Irish government.
 But, regardless of what the politicians do, I believe that it is ordinary Irish people, keen to discover the part their family members played in the Great War, who are changing the way the past is viewed.
 There are a huge amount of resources now available online to help them, such as the Royal Dublin Fusiliers Association website which was created to “promote a wider awareness of the forgotten Irish men and women who served, fought and died in the Great War 1914-1918”.
 The interest is out there.
 In the meantime, come Remembrance Day, the Pierce brothers will not be forgotten by me.

-And finally…the small annual fee for has proved its great value for money once again.
-We made contact with a relative in Ireland who turned out to be Larry Pierce’s granddaughter.
+And finally…we made contact with a relative in Ireland who turned out to be Larry Pierce’s granddaughter.
 As well filling in gaps in dates and events, she had an amazing stock of old photos of the Pierces that not even my mum had seen before.
 With thanks to her, the ones illustrating this article are below: